STRUCTURALGENETICS/ncov/docs/data-prep.md

 1. all data from Washington State in the last two months
 1. a random sample of data from North America (excluding Washington) in the last two months
-1. a random sample of data from outside North America in the last year
+1. a random sample of data from outside North America in the last six months

 ### Download all SARS-CoV-2 sequences and metadata from GISAID